Board of Supervisors

 Health and Human Services Agency (HHSA) recommending the Board:

-1) Adopt and authorize the Chair to sign Resolution 144-2025
+1) Adopt and authorize the Chair to sign Resolution 144-2025 authorizing

-and Community Development (HCD) Transitional Housing Program
+Community Development (HCD) Transitional Housing Program (THP)

-(THP) Round 7 Allocation Award in an amount not to exceed $153,210,
+Round 7 Allocation Award in an amount not to exceed $153,210, and the

-4 Allocation Award in an amount not to exceed $76,556; and
+Allocation Award in an amount not to exceed $76,556; and

-2) Approve and authorize the HHSA Director or Chief Assistant
+2) Approve and authorize the HHSA Director or Chief Assistant Director,

-FUNDING: 100% State HCD funding for the THP and HNMP
+FUNDING: 100% State HCD funding for the THP and HNMP Programs;

-Programs; no matching funds are required.
+no matching funds are required.

-This matter was Approved and Resolution 144-2025 was Adopted upon
+This matter was Approved and Resolution 144-2025 was Adopted upon Approval

-Approval of the Consent Calendar.
+of the Consent Calendar.

 Health and Human Services Agency, with sponsorship by Supervisor

-Veerkamp and Supervisor Turnboo, recommending the Board adopt
+Veerkamp and Supervisor Turnboo, recommending the Board adopt and

 FUNDING: N/A